 The Children’s Society deliver highly-regarded services for this group of young people and are spearheading systems change through the Disrupting Exploitation Programme.

-The partnership is supported in this work by a group of ‘delivery partners’ – comprising colleagues from local authorities, voluntary sector organisations, academia and other agencies.
+The partnership is supported in this work by a group of ‘delivery partners’ – comprising colleagues from local authorities, police, voluntary sector organisations, academia and other agencies.
 These colleagues bring a wealth of expertise in enacting change and improvement at a local and national level, and have direct experience of enabling an effective response to extra-familial harm and exploitation.

 How are you involving others (including young people) in your work?